nasa/ow_simulator/oceanwaters/doc/setup_dev_env.md

 [these instructions](http://wiki.ros.org/noetic/Installation/Ubuntu).
 Select the ros-noetic-desktop-full package when you get to that step.

-By default, ROS is installed in `/opt/ros/release`.
-In the remainder of this document, we assume that ROS is installed in `/opt/ros/noetic`.
+In the remainder of this document, we assume that ROS has been installed under `/opt/ros/noetic`.

 ### Gazebo